 Assemblywoman Vainieri Huttle was elected to the New Jersey General Assembly in 2005.
-She is now serving her sixth term representing the 37th District.
+She is now serving her seventh term representing the 37th District.
 She served four terms as the Chair of Human Services prior to her new appointment as the Chair of Homeland Security and State Preparedness.
 In 2015, she was named Deputy Speaker of the General Assembly.

-Assemblywoman Vainieri Huttle is a member of the Tourism Gaming & the Arts Committee, the Transportation & Independent Authorities Committee, and serves as an Ex-Officio member of the New Jersey State Council of the Arts.
-In 2003 she helped establish the Bergen Performing Arts Center in Englewood.
+In addition, she is a member of the Tourism Gaming & the Arts Committee, and serves as an ex officio member of the New Jersey State Council of the Arts.
+In 2003, she helped establish the Bergen Performing Arts Center in Englewood.

-Ms. Vainieri Huttle attended Rider University and graduated from Fairleigh Dickinson University with a B.A. in English.
+Assemblywoman Vainieri Huttle attended Rider University and graduated from Fairleigh Dickinson University with a B.A. in English.
 Since 1981, she has served as president and director of Vainieri Funeral Home, a family owned business in North Bergen.
 She served on the Bergen County Board of Chosen Freeholders from 2001 to 2007, and as chair from 2003-2005.

 Valerie Vainieri Huttle resides in Englewood with her husband, Mayor Frank Huttle III and has 2 daughters, Alexandra and Francesca.